Skip to content

 • Email and phone support on the day, depending on the owner or carer’s preference

-• To be with them physically on the day (location dependant) including holding their horse whilst they are euthanised
+• To be with you and your horse in person (location dependant) including holding their horse whilst they are euthanised

 • A cup of tea and a chat afterwards